 I haven't pitched the Gunyah in fly-only mode in the field.
 The footprint is essential in this case.
 It would be handy if the fly had a couple of velcro tabs to attach the pole to.

 To pack up the fly, zip up the door, take hold of the wired vent and use a "fold across-ways and roll up" technique around the wire.
 You can do this while standing so you don't need to grind the fly in to the ground as you do this.
 Rubber bands can secure the roll for stuffing in to the stuffsack.

 Always dry out the tent before storage or mold will quickly degrade the fabrics.
-Some people dry out tents and sleeping bags at sunny lunch stops.
+Dry out damp tents and sleeping bags at sunny lunch stops while you chill out.

 This one turned up for a good price on a final clearance sale and couldn't be resisted.
 Dimensions of the inner are wider 275 X 132 cm, making an elongated hexagonal floor. (i.e 31cm wider inner than the 1v) 121cm in height.
 The fly is 140cm wide at ground.
 The fly has about the same footprint as the 1v but it has 2 wired vents for better air flow.
 That's the major differences I can see.
 To sum up: an extra vent and wider inner, sacrificing vestibule space.
 Still one door.
 It doesn't look much bigger inside compared with the 1v and may be a bit narrow for 2.
 So you need to be on good terms with any partner sharing this tent.
 However if using as a solo tent you will have more chillout room inside for reading and napping.
 So it may be more suited to solo relaxed base camping.

-The Gunyah 2 tent (1500g) has no vestibule since the inner has expanded to fill the space under the fly but the inner could be shifted back to make room.
-You could use a pack cover to protect your pack outside the fly or just store your gear inside if using it solo.
+The heavier Gunyah 2 tent at 1500g has no vestibule since the inner has expanded to fill the space under the fly but the inner could be shifted back to make room.
+You could use a pack cover (more carry weight) to protect your pack outside the fly or just store your gear inside if using it solo.